christian-vigh-phpclasses/PdfToText/examples/README.md

-All the examples under this directory have 4 files :
+Almost all the examples under this directory have 4 files :

 - **sample.pdf** : A sample pdf file whose text contents are to be extracted
 - **sample.txt** : The original text contents for *sample.pdf*.
 All the *sample.txt* files have been generated using the following process :